Quansight-Labs/jupyter-a11y-mgmt/.github/ISSUE_TEMPLATE/team-update.md

 - I've got several meetings this week...

 **Important items for discussion 💬**
-- I'm have a question about goal <link-to-goal>
+- I have a question about goal <link-to-goal>
 - Can @XXX give a comment on issue #NN ?
 - I opened #NN for discussion, please chime in
 - I need to discuss XXX